nikhil2197/OPENVISION_LABELING_SERVICE/README.md

 ### Backend
 - `PORT`: Server port (default: 3001)
 - `NODE_ENV`: Environment (production/development)
+- `GCS_BUCKET`: Google Cloud Storage bucket name (required).
+- `GCS_SERVICE_KEY`: (Optional) Service account JSON for GCS authentication.
+Provide the JSON string or a path to a mounted secret file.
+If not set, the server will load `gcs-key.json` from the backend directory.

 ### Frontend
 - `BACKEND_URL`: Backend API URL for production